-It is our belief that the school should serve as a guide and resource for parents in planning their simcha, therefore we will be actively engaging with both students and parents to help your child be fully prepared to celebrate his/her own simcha and at the semachot of others.
+We believe the school should serve as a guide and resource for parents in planning their simcha.
+Therefore we will be actively engaging with students and parents to help your child be fully prepared for his/her big day.

-Our Rabbis and Morot will be teaching classes which will encompass topics pertinent to a Bar/Bat Mitzvah.
+Our Rabbis and Morot will teach classes that encompass topics pertinent to a Bar/Bat Mitzvah.
 Topics will include, among others:

-- Proper etiquette at a simcha - Simcha dancing: A professional simcha dancer/motivator will lead workshops to teach our students the latest simcha dances, how to dance inclusively and in a manner appropriate for a religious celebration. - How to prepare and deliver a d'var Torah - Choosing a chesed project (through our partnership with Areyvut)
+- Proper etiquette at a simcha - Simcha Dancing: A professional simcha dancer/motivator will lead workshops to teach our students the latest simcha dances, how to dance inclusively and in a manner appropriate for a religious celebration. - How to prepare and deliver a d'var Torah - Choosing a chesed project (through our partnership with Areyvut)

-In addition, Rabbi Acobas meets with each family to discuss plans for their child's simcha and offer guidance to assist families in planning a simcha that is appropriate and reflects our religious values.
+Each family is expected to meet with Rabbi Basalely to discuss plans for their child's simcha.
+Rabbi Basalely can offer guidance to assist families in planning a simcha that is appropriate and reflects our religious values.

-The NSHA Administration and Faculty takes tremendous pride in our students as they reach this important moment in their Jewish life journey.
+The NSHA Administration and Faculty take tremendous pride in our students as they reach this important moment in their Jewish life journey.
 It is our goal to partner with you as your children become Bnei and Bnot Mitzvah and enhance your celebration to embody this spiritual and Jewish milestone.
-We are hopeful that this guide will be helpful to each of our NSHA families in preparing for this momentous occasion in your child's life.
-May we be able to share many happy occasions (semachot) in the lives of our children.
+We are hopeful that this guide will be helpful to each of our NSHA families to prepare for this momentous occasion in your child's life.
+May we be able to share many happy occasions (s'machot) in the lives of our children.